damianh/lab/dotnet/AspNetCoreMultipleApps/README.md

    project directory which will exist with `dotnet run` / F5.
 Failing that, it'll test for `wwwroot/_content/{WebApplication}` which will exist after `dotnet publish`.
-There are some strings hand coded here and I feel, overall, that the approach is not bullet-proof (maybe I'm missing something...).
+There are some strings hand coded here and I feel, overall, that the approach is ok if not bullet-proof (maybe I'm missing something...).
 If there are improvements that can be applied here, please reach out.

 1. In tests, we detect if running in NCrunch and `SetContentRoot()` of the